vpalanisamy-github/Vignesh-Palanisamy/README.md

 # Hi, I'm Vignesh Palanisamy! 👋

 Welcome to my digital corner!
 I'm a dedicated Data Scientist, passionate about uncovering hidden insights in data.
-With a Post-Graduation in Data Analytics and a background in Electronics and Communications Engineering, I'm on a mission to make sense of our data-rich world.
+With a Post-Graduation in Data Science and Analytics and a background in Electronics and Communications Engineering, I'm on a mission to make sense of our data-rich world.

 Remember those days when we dreamt of machines predicting the future?
 Well, that dream is now a reality.
 Computers have evolved independently, simplifying our lives in a magical way.
 While working in the software development industry, I ventured into the fascinating world of AI applications.
 Solving real-world problems with data-driven approaches?
 I'm all in!